Plymouth-University/comp2003-2025-2026-team-1/README.md

 ## Proposed folder structure (Might not reflect the current stage of development)
 ```
-assets/                 # Contains images used in the repo (e.g. Trello screenshot)
+assets/                     # Contains images used in the repo (e.g. Trello screenshots)
 docs/                       # Documentation
 +-- README.md               # Overview and outline of documentation
-+-- meetingLogs.md      # Records of our meetings (in Minutes)
 +-- designDocument.md       # Contains details on our final design plan
++-- meetingLog.md           # Records of our meetings (in Minutes)
++-- trelloScreenshots.md    # Screenshots of our Trello plan
 levels/                     # Level files
 +-- README.md               # Details on individual level files
 +-- generated/              # Output directory for algorithmically generated levels
 +-- final/                  # Curated level files we have tested which match our requirements
 scripts/                    # Python scripts used in the project (like validating YAML files)
 logs/                       # Chat logs and decleration of any AI usage
 AGENTS.md                   # inital prompt provided to OpenCode agent
 ```

 ## Proposed tools used